hackzor12/MovieWebpage/README.md

 2. A: Open the directory movies_website and run: python entertainmentcenter.py

-2. B: Use a browser to upen fresh_tomatoes.py
+2. B: Use a browser to open fresh_tomatoes.py

 3. Use a text editor to change functionality in entertainmentcenter.py